pitt-crc/user-manual/docs/policies/resource-descriptions-for-writing-proposals.md

 The systems are housed at the enterprise-level Network Operations Center (NOC) and are administered jointly with Pitt IT.
 Pitt IT maintains the critical environmental infrastructure (power, cooling, networking, and security) and administers the cluster operating systems and storage backups.
-CRC interfaces directly with researchers and provides software installation services, training workshops, and personalized consultation on improving software design/performance and computational workflows.
+CRCD interfaces directly with researchers and provides software installation services, training workshops, and personalized consultation on improving software design/performance and computational workflows.